diacode/diacode-website/source/blog/2016-04-26-page-specific-javascript-in-phoenix-framework-pt-2.html.markdown

 Before continuing we have to make some minor changes to the project in order to switch from **brunch** to **webpack**.
 This changes can be found in this [commit][cd849838], but we are going to go through them right now.
-To begin with we need to remove the `brunch-config.js` file the `./node_modules` folder.
+To begin with we need to remove the `brunch-config.js` file in the `./node_modules` folder.
 We also need to update the `package.json` file so we replace all the necessary packages needed:

 ```json
 {